As promised, Trump slashes aid to Central America over migrants

 All of the money for those years has not yet been spent.

-The plan was likely to run into stiff opposition in Congress.
-Many lawmakers, including some of Trump’s fellow Republicans as well as Democrats, have chafed against the president’s repeated decisions to disregard spending bills passed by Congress, some of which he has signed into law himself.

-The Trump administration said in March it would cut aid to El Salvador, Guatemala and Honduras after Trump expressed unhappiness with the three countries’ immigration policies.
+The administration said in March it would cut aid to the three countries after Trump expressed unhappiness with the their immigration policies.

-Lawmakers who opposed the plan said it was cruel to cut off aid to countries grappling with hunger and crime, and the move would be counterproductive because it is more likely increase the number of migrants than decrease it.

-No funds will be provided until the administration is satisfied the countries are reducing the number of migrants reaching the U.S. border, said State Department spokeswoman Morgan Ortagus.
+No funds will be provided until the administration is satisfied the countries are reducing the number of migrants reaching the U.S. border, State Department spokeswoman Morgan Ortagus told reporters.

 “This is consistent with the president’s direction and with the recognition that it is critical that there be sufficient political will in these countries to address the problem at its source,” she said.

+Without elaborating, she added: “Working with Congress, we will reprogram those funds to other priorities as appropriate.”

+A U.S. official, with knowledge of plans, said the administration would review the funding by April 2020.

-Reporting by Lesley Wroughton and Patricia Zengerle; Editing by Leslie Adler and Lisa Shumaker
+Reporting by Lesley Wroughton and Patricia Zengerle; Additional reporting by Makini Brice; Editing by Lisa Shumaker and Peter Cooney